 All teaching conferences are conducted in a state-of-the-art teleconference facility that allows for recording and videoconferencing broadcasts of all presentations.
 All conferences are broadcasted to our clinic for those residents who have rotations outside of the hospital (outpatient clinics, electives or post-call after night float).
 In addition, the lectures are recorded and posted to our residency SharePoint site.
 Each lecture includes related readings and PowerPoint slides offering a great resource for Board review.
 Resident participation is a major emphasis of all conferences, and as such, didactic time is protected for all residents.

 - Child Neurology Case Conferences – weekly meetings, attended by students, residents on-service and faculty.
-Students, residents and faculty present cases from the clinic and from the inpatient service and discuss related clinical topics.
-Fifteen minutes of each session are dedicated to review of an article by residents or faculty.
+The meeting is led by Faculty who present cases from the clinic and from the inpatient service, discuss related clinical topics, review relevant literature and present original research.

-- Child Neurology Board Review – weekly noon meetings, sessions dedicated to Board review and child neurology lectures by faculty from the division and other specialties.
+- Child Neurology Board Review – weekly sessions dedicated to Board review and child neurology lectures by faculty from the division and other specialties.

 - Child Neurology Morning Report – weekly ped neurology cases, discussion lead by residents, attended by all neurology inpatient teams.

 - Neurogenetics Case Conferences – twice monthly multidisciplinary discussions of complex neurogenetic cases attended by child neurology faculty and residents, geneticists, genetic counselors and nurse practitioners.